Howard government: 2004 election

 On 29 August, John Howard announced a federal election for 9 October, telling reporters:

 John Howard's election launch was conducted on 26 September 2004 at the Brisbane City Hall.
 The launch promised tax breaks for small business, extra funds for schools – both government and non-government schools – commitments to families, for both child care support and stay-at-home parent support; and a commitment to skills and training though the Australian technical colleges.

 On 7 October, Howard told Tasmanian timber workers that a re-elected Coalition government would "preserve an extra 170,000 hectares of Tasmanian old-growth forest, while ensuring no job losses".
 The proposed preservation area was considerably less than Labor's promised 240,000 hectares and was condemned by Labor's Mark Latham, the Greens and the Democrats, but the announcement was greeted by loud cheers from an audience of 1500 timber workers in Launceston and was supported by local Labor member Dick Adams and the Labor aligned Construction, Forestry, Mining and Energy Union.

 The Coalition campaign sought to portray Opposition Leader Mark Latham as inexperienced.
 On the final day of the election campaign, when Latham and Howard crossed paths outside a radio studio the apparently aggressive nature of Latham's handshake received wide media coverage.

 The 2004 election saw the Howard government defeat the Mark Latham led Labor Opposition with an increased majority.
 The Coalition increased its majority in the House of Representatives, with the Liberals winning 74 seats, the National Party 12 and the Northern Territory Country Liberal Party one.
 Labor won 60 seats and three Independents were elected.
 In the Senate the Coalition won 21 seats to Labor's 16, with the Australian Greens winning two and the Family First Party winning one seat, leaving the government parties with a majority in the Senate for the first time since 1981.
+Howard retained his seat of Bennelong, despite a campaign by former president of the Liberal Party John Valder to remove him from the seat.